adjust/windows_sdk/README.md

 Adjust.ApplicationLaunching(config);
 ```

-Alternatively, you could implement the `AttributionChanged` delegate interface in your `Application` class and set it as a delegate:
+Alternatively, you can implement the `AttributionChanged` delegate interface in your `Application` class and set it as a delegate:

 ```cs
 var config = new AdjustConfig(appToken, environment);